anhinga/2020-notes/attention-based-models/transformer-mystery.md

 ---

-If one thinks how a biological cell is "interpreting" its DNA by cascade of gene expression regulation ("often, one gene regulator controls another, and so on, in a https://en.wikipedia.org/wiki/Gene_regulatory_network), one finds a lot of parallels with how a transformer is "interpreting" a text via multilayered attention.
+If one thinks how a biological cell is "interpreting" its DNA by cascades of gene expression regulation ("often, one gene regulator controls another, and so on, in a https://en.wikipedia.org/wiki/Gene_regulatory_network"), one finds a lot of parallels with how a transformer is "interpreting" a text via multilayered attention.